-- BD's which have a business model that does not align with language in any of the exemptions: - Mergers & Acquisition Firms.
+- Broker-dealer business models that do not align with language in any of the exemptions: - Mergers & Acquisition Firms.
 Firm should not have any "customers". - Firms that engage in only proprietary trading.
 Firm should not have any "customers". - Firms that sell unregistered securities.
 The firm has customers, but usually does not have an agreement with a clearing and carrying firm.